casus/autoencoder-regularisation/README.md

 This step prior to training of the proposed Hybrid AE-REG involves fitting involves extraction of the coefficients for the fitted orthogonal polynomial series

-Before the running any files in the repository change the directory to root using `cd ./autoencoder-regularisation-`

 * Run `python ./coefficients_computation_for_fitted_polynomials/FashionMNIST/parallel_0_to_10_dq25.py` to perform polynomial regression over Fashion MNIST dataset.
 Set `no_images` and `deg_quad` as required of keep the default values.
 * Run `python ./coefficients_computation_for_fitted_polynomials/FashionMNIST/LSTSQparallel_fmnsit_train_dq20.py` to extract coefficients in parallel using multiple cores.